It was one of those injuries that sucked the air from the building.

 He missed the first two days of the Warriors’ minicamp because he was quarantining, per NBC Sports.
 He was able to participate in his first practice since the injury on September 25th and a controlled scrimmage on the 29th.
 The bay area franchise is optimistic he’ll return to top form with full functionality.

 Warriors head coach Steve Kerr was thrilled to have one of his stars back:

 “It’s been a long time coming, and it’s great to have him out on the floor and in the locker room,” Warriors coach Steve Kerr said, via Connor Letourneau of the San Francisco Chronicle.
 “Just his presence alone gave us a jolt of energy and excitement.”Advertisement

-The Golden State Warriors will have a chip on their shoulder coming into next season.
-A healthy core of Curry, Thompson, and Draymond Green immediately elevates these guys back to title contention.
+The Golden State Warriors will have a chip on their shoulder for the upcoming season.
+A healthy core of Curry, Thompson, and Draymond Green would have elevated these guys back to title contention, but…

 UPDATE (December 2020): Just when Klay Thompson was geared and ready to go, he encountered another brutal setback.